Cockapoo Advice guide (Before you buy)

 Exercise vigilance and avoid breeders or kennels involved in unscrupulous breeding practices.

 For adoption, check the dog’s background and the reason for abandonment.
-The Cockapoo may have been given up because of changed family circumstances or unprepared owners, not aggression.
+The Cockapoo may have been given up because of changed family circumstances, or unprepared owners, not aggression.

 Bringing the puppy home